Singing It Back

 with your one wild and precious life?

-The donor has answered these questions with a magnificent gift to you.
-Now it’s your turn to answer those very same questions, as you look at one another, the larger St. Pete community, and this world that holds us all.
+It’s your turn to answer those very same questions, as you look at one another, the larger community, and this world that holds us all.

 The attempt to figure out how best to pay our debt to the world is the challenge that each of us faces, throughout our life journeys.
 Connecting our gifts with the world’s needs (as Wallis would say) or (as Oliver might put it) justifying our “wild and precious life” with purposeful behavior: this is lifelong work.